Knowledge Hub

 The key activities which are PRA-regulated are:

-If your business has regulatory permission to accept deposits or provide insurance products, your business will be PRA-regulated.
+If your business has regulatory permission to accept deposits or provide insurance products, it will be PRA-regulated.

-In total, the PRA regulates about 1,500 firms.
-PRA-regulated firms include major UK clearing banks, big insurers and major investment firms.
-However, the PRA also oversees much smaller businesses like, for example, building societies and credit unions which accept deposits and friendly societies which offer insurance.
+In total, the PRA regulates about 1,500 firms, including major UK clearing banks, big insurers and major investment firms.
+It also oversees smaller businesses like building societies, credit unions, and friendly societies offering insurance.

 What was the background to the establishment of the PRA?

-Prior to April 2013, UK financial services were regulated by a single body, the Financial Services Authority (FSA).
-Following the 2008 financial crisis, the UK government carried out a review of UK financial services regulation to try to learn lessons from the crisis.
+Before 2013, UK financial services were regulated by a single body, the Financial Services Authority (FSA).
+Following the 2008 financial crisis, a government review revealed that focusing on high-profile conduct issues (such as mis-selling scandals), left prudential matters like creditworthiness neglected.

-Tools include agreements on how the PRA and FCA will cooperate and coordinate, the option of shared regulatory rules, consultation and mutual approval steps and, in very rare circumstances to protect UK financial stability, a PRA veto over FCA actions.
+To prevent conflicting demands and duplication of work, the PRA and FCA use several coordination tools.
+These include agreements on how the PRA and FCA will cooperate and coordinate, the option of shared regulatory rules, consultation, and mutual approval steps.
+In very rare circumstances to protect UK financial stability, the PRA can also issue a veto over FCA actions.

 What key areas does PRA prudential regulation cover?